sant527/python_learning/README.md

 Then we come to libvirt.
 Libvirt is quite innocent in the sense that is doesn’t confuse you!
 It is simply a virtualization management library.
 And what does it do?
 It manages both KVM and QEMU.
 It consists of three utilities namely - an API library, a daemon (libvirtd) and a command line tool -virsh

 So, whenever you are using these all together, remember there is a hypervisor, an accelerating agent and a management library.

+These are the key tools/services/features that enable vitalization.

+kvm:

+  - Kernel-based Virtual Machine
+  - Kernel module that handles CPU and memory communication

+qemu:

+  - Quick EMUlator
+  - Emulates many hardware resources such as disk, network, and USB.
+While it can emulate CPU, you'll be exposed to qemu/kvm, which delegates concerns like that to the KVM (which is HVM).
+  - Memory relationship between qemu/kvm is a little more complicated but can be read about here.

+libvirt:

+  - Exposes a consistent API atop many virtualization technologies.
+APIs are consumed by client tools for provisioning and managing VMs.